-Another chic luxury boutique hotel right on King Street, this is the place to stay if you’re coming here to experience the best shopping in Charleston, SC.
+Another chic luxury boutique hotel right on King Street is the place to stay if you’re coming here to experience the best shopping in downtown Charleston, SC.
 They spent a bundle of money renovating and updating this place, and it certainly shows.
 Just like all the other historic downtown Charleston hotels, the accommodations at the Restoration on King aren’t cheap.

 9. Belmond Charleston Place

-The city gave a prime location to the Belmond Charleston Place on King Street back before the modern renaissance of Charleston.
+The city gave a prime location to Belmond Charleston Place on King Street back before the modern renaissance of Charleston.
 King Street was not the destination it is now at the time.
 Mayor Reilly and the city of Charleston took a leap lending money to get a luxury hotel built close to the many tourist attractions in downtown Charleston.
-That gamble paid-off recently when the owners of the Belmond Charleston Place repaid the rest of the loan.
-Today, the Belmond Charleston Place is one of the fanciest places to stay in Charleston, South Carolina, with a high-end spa, restaurants, and mini mall on the ground floor with luxury boutique stores like Prada.
+That gamble paid off recently when the owners of the Belmond Charleston Place repaid the rest of the loan.
+Today, Belmond Charleston Place is one of the fanciest places to stay in Charleston, South Carolina, with a high-end spa, restaurants, and mini-mall on the ground floor with luxury boutique stores like Prada.

 10. Zero George

-This luxury boutique hotel opened up recently.
+This luxury boutique hotel in downtown Charleston, SC, opened up recently.
 Zero George is close to the Gailliard Center, so it’s the perfect spot to be if you’re in town for a performance by the Charleston Symphony Orchestra or another performance held there.
-Zero George looks beautiful from the outside, and the experience is centered around food.
-One of their highlights are their cooking classes, which many regard as one of the most romantic things to do in Charleston, SC.
+The Zero George boutique hotel looks beautiful from the outside, and the experience is centered around food.
+One of their highlights is their cooking classes, which many regards as one of the most romantic things to do in Charleston, SC.

 11. Vendue Inn

 I love the Vendue Inn.
 They have a regularly changing art exhibit on the first floor.
 It’s sometimes zany, often intriguing, and always worth a peek.
-The Rooftop bar has one of the best cityscape views of Charleston, and the drink prices are nowhere near as ridiculous as at the Market Pavilion hotel.
+The Rooftop bar has one of the best cityscape views of Charleston and Charleston harbor, and the drink prices are nowhere near as ridiculous as at the Market Pavilion hotel.
 The Vendue Inn is close to all the major attractions from its location on East Bay and Vendue Range.
-The closest attractions to it are likely Waterfront Park and the Old Exchange and Provost building.
+The closest attractions to it are Waterfront Park and the Old Exchange and Provost building.